apache/trafficcontrol/test/traffic_ops_cfg/Readme.md

-# Traffic Ops Config Test
+# Traffic Ops Config File / Snapshot Compare

-This test allows you to check all generated config files from Traffic Ops.
+This test allows you to compare all generated config files and CDN snapshots (CRConfig.json) from 2 instances of Traffic Ops.
+For example, you could compare config files / snapshots of a MySQL vs Postgres Traffic Ops.
+You could even compare across releases (1.7.0 vs 1.8.0).

-*How to Test*
+*Prerequisites*

-1. Make sure no changes are made in the reference system, and all changes are "snapped" and "queued".
+1. Make sure the data in your databases are synced to avoid getting false positives.
-2. Get a copy of the reference DB (using tools->DB Dump), and save it.
-3. Get the files from the reference system generates by running `./cfg_test.pl getref test.config` - make sure `test.config` is right.
-It will prompt you for the user's passwd, and get all files for all profiles into `/tmp/files/ref`.
-4. Load the database into your new system. run migrations (includeing mysql -> postgres) , and move the riak data to your test system from the ref system.
+2. Queue updates for all servers in both instances.
+3. Modify test.config with proper settings.
+Set perform_snapshot=1 if you want to force a snapshot in both instances.

+*Running the Test*

+1. `./cfg_test.pl getref test.config` your ref files go into `/tmp/files/ref`
-5. `./cfg_test.pl getnew test.config` your new files go into `/tmp/files/new`
+2. `./cfg_test.pl getnew test.config` your new files go into `/tmp/files/new`
-6. `./cfg_test.pl compare test.config` - all `not ok` lines should be explained.
+3. `./cfg_test.pl compare test.config` - all `not ok` lines should be explained.

 It will compare all files for all profiles, _including_ the CRConfig.json.